sonicle-webtop/docs/mail.rst

   | Do not append domain on mail user, even on schemes like ldap and AD.
 Defaults to `false`.
   | @since: 5.7.8

+* | ``inlineable.mime.types`` [ mime-type, mime-type, ... ]
+  | Comma separated list of mime-types for parts not to be considered as attachments when stated as inline.
+  | If empty or absent defaults to "image/gif, image/jpeg, image/png, text/plain, text/html"
+  | @since: 5.8.11

 .. _mail-sieve-settings-section:

 Sieve settings